holochain/holochain/docs/specs/src/hwp_1_intro.md

 * **Behavior**: one does not take an action more frequently than a certain rate
 * **Dependency**: an editor can only make changes if another agent has given them prior authorization

-[^content-structure]: While Per Martin-Löf [demonstrated](https://en.wikipedia.org/wiki/Intuitionistic_type_theory) that values can be unified with classical types into a single [dependent type theory](https://en.wikipedia.org/wiki/Dependent_type), thus showing that content and structure can be equivalent and share a single calculus, here we distinguish the two in order to speak a language that is more familiar to programmers.
+[^content-structure]: While Per Martin-Löf demonstrated (see <https://en.wikipedia.org/wiki/Intuitionistic_type_theory>) that values can be unified with classical types into a single dependent type theory (see <https://en.wikipedia.org/wiki/Dependent_type>), thus showing that content and structure can be equivalent and share a single calculus, here we distinguish the two in order to speak a language that is more familiar to programmers.

 The two domains of Intrinsic Data Integrity and Validation Rules, and their component dimensionality, amounts to what we might call a "Geometry of Certainty".
 Inside the clarity of such a geometry, the gradients of certainty become both much more visible, and much easier to build for appropriately.
 Thus it provides a context of agents being able to scale up their consent to play together in ways that meet their safety requirements.
 This is why we call our approach "Scaling Consent."
 It is what enables coherent collaborative action without first achieving global consensus.